 Inner Space Cavern Georgetown Texas

-We got to Inner Space Cavern there just in time for the 12:00 tour.
+We got to Inner Space Cavern just in time for the 12:00 tour.
 Our tour guide was hilarious with his notations about the cave and these two small kids trying to take over his job.
 That had to have been the funniest cave tour Brody, and I have ever been on.

 Your day isn’t complete without ice cream, no matter the weather outside!
 Brody enjoyed a waffle cone of his favorite flavor at All Things Kids while walking around downtown (again) before heading back to where we were staying so we could rest and freshen up for dinner.

 OMG, just thinking about dinner was on my mind all day.
-Remember, I had written an article about Georgetown previously, so I knew of a few restaurants on the “top-notch” list.
-So, I decided on Wild Fire restaurant.
+I had previously written an article about Georgetown, so I knew of a few restaurants on the “top-notch” list.
+So, I decided on WildFire, which is on the square.
 I had the salmon dinner, and Brody had popcorn shrimp.
 Neither disappointed us, except my son could not eat all of his.
 I’m guessing that ice cream filled up his tummy, or was it that hot chocolate he had too.
 That’s one thing we like to do while on road trips – eat and enjoy beverages!

 Day 3 in Georgetown Texas

 We left the Airbnb and headed out for breakfast.
-I chose First Watch because I’ve eaten lunch there before at the one that we live near, but I’d never had breakfast.
+I chose First Watch because I’ve eaten lunch there before at the one near where I live, but I’d never had breakfast.
 LOOK at that pancake!
 It’s the biggest pancake I’ve ever seen!
-Someone on Facebook asked me if I ate the whole thing.
+Someone on Facebook asked me if I had eaten the whole thing.
 No, I did not.
-Brody also enjoyed a pancake, but it was kid size.
-I don’t think he finished his either.
-We love to eat but are not big eaters – I guess that’s a good thing.

 San Gabriel Park Georgetown Texas